-Clothing Damage: Now that Castiel can not fix his clothes with angel mojo, he enters a laundromat to wash his bloodied clothing.
-Of course, since he has only one set of clothes this must involve a stripping scene.
+Clothing Damage: Now that Castiel can't fix his clothes with angel mojo, he enters a Laundromat to wash his bloodied clothing.
+Of course, since he has only one set of clothes, this involves a stripping scene.

 Coincidental Broadcast: The television in Sam's hospital room shows an image of streaks of light falling through the sky in different locations and has a banner reading "Global Meteor Shower" with the tag KSFZ Channel 19 News.

 Dr. Lewis says the coma is a protection mechanism, but then goes on to say that the continued trajectory is death.